Sparrow Pointer Analysis — Inclusion AA

 Optimizations

-The implementation supports several optional optimizations (see the README in lib/Alias/SparrowAA for details):
+The implementation supports several optional optimizations (see the README in lib/Alias/InclusionBased/SparrowAA for details):

 • HVN / HU – Hash-based value numbering and Heintze–Ullman style equivalence to collapse redundant nodes.